-In this section, we construct the main multiradial algorithm to describe objects of one holomorphic structure on one side of $\Theta$ -link, in terms of another alien arithmetic holomorphic structure on another side of $\Theta$ -link by means of multiradial containers.
+In this section, we construct the main multiradial algorithm to describe objects of one holomorphic structure on one side of Θ -link, in terms of another alien arithmetic holomorphic structure on another side of Θ -link by means of multiradial containers.
 We briefly explain the ideas.
-We want to "see" (=multiradiality) the alien ring structure on the left-hand side of $\Theta$ -link (more precisely, $\Theta{\text{LGP}}^{\times \mu}$ -link) from the right-hand side of $\Theta$ -link:
+We want to "see" the alien ring structure on the left hand side of Θ -link (more precisely, $\Theta{LGP}^{\times \mu}$ -link) from the right of Θ -link:

 As explained in Section 4.3, after constructing link (or wall) by using Frobenius-like objects, we relate Frobenius-like objects to étale-like objects via Kummer theory (Kummer detachment).
-Then étale-like objects can penetrate the wall (étale transport) (cf. Remark 9.6.1).
-We also have another step to go from holomorphic structure to the underlying mono-analytic structure for the purpose of using the horizontally coric (i.e., shared) objects in the final multiradial algorithm.
+Then, étale-like objects can penetrate the wall (étale transport).
+We also have another step to go from holomorphic structure to the underlying mono-analytic structure for the purpose of using the horizontally coric (i.e., shared) objects in the final multiradial alogirhtm.
 This is a fundamental strategy:

-arithholomorphic Frobenius-like obj's data assoc. to $\mathcal{F}$ -prime-strips $\downarrow$ Kummer theory arithholomorphic étale-like obj's data assoc. to $\mathcal{D}$ -prime-strips $\downarrow$ forget arithhol. str. mono-analytic étale-like obj's data assoc. to $\mathcal{D}^{\vdash}$ -prime-strips.
+arithholomorphic Frobenius-like obj's data assoc. to \mathcal{F} -prime-strips \downarrow Kummer theory arithholomorphic étale-like obj's data assoc. to \mathcal{D} -prime-strips \downarrow forget arithhol. str. mono-analytic étale-like obj's data assoc. to \mathcal{D}^{\vdash} -prime-strips.

 We look more.
-The $\Theta$ -link only concerns the multiplicative structure ( $\boxtimes$ ), hence, it seems difficult to see the additive structure ( $\boxplus$ ) on the left-hand side, from the right-hand side.
-First, we try to overcome this difficulty by using a $\log$ -link (Note that $\mathbb{F}l^{\times\pm}$ -symmetrising isomorphisms are compatible with $\log$ -links, hence, we can pull-back $\Psi{gau}$ via $\log$ -link to construct $\Psi{LGP}$ ):
+The Θ -link only concerns the multiplicative structure (\boxtimes), hence, it seems difficult to see the additive structure (\boxplus) on the left hand side, from the right hand side.
+First, we try to overcome this difficulty by using a \log -link (Note that $\mathbb{F}l^{\rtimes\pm}$ -symmetrising isomorphisms are compatible with \log -links, hence, we can pull-back Ψ{gau} via \log -link to construct Ψ{LGP}):